-Prof. Punarjit Roychowdhury is a PhD candidate in the Department of Economics at the Southern Methodist University.
+Professor Punarjit Roychowdhury is a PhD candidate in the Department of Economics at the Southern Methodist University.
 His fields of research include Applied Econometrics, Development Economics, Social Economics, Behavioural Economics, Health Economics and Labour Economics.
 His current research focuses on empirical analysis of social influences on consumption behaviour of households in developing countries, specifically through the lens of behavioural economics and social psychology.
-Mr Roychowdhury is also interested in examining various issues relating to income inequality and economic mobility, and is at present working on a project on measurement of economic mobility.
+Mr Roychowdhury is also interested in examining various issues relating to income inequality and economic mobility and is at present working on a project on measurement of economic mobility.

 During his PhD at the Southern Methodist University (SMU), he has had the opportunity to teach intermediate macroeconomics as a lecturer for two semesters (summer 2015 and spring 2016).
-He has also worked as a teaching assistant for several PhD level courses including microeconometrics and applied econometrics, and for several undergraduate courses including principles of microeconomics, labour economics, public economics, and behavioural and experimental economics between fall 2012 and summer 2016.
+He has also worked as a teaching assistant for several PhD level courses including microeconomics and applied econometrics, and for several undergraduate courses including principles of microeconomics, labour economics, public economics, and behavioural and experimental economics between fall 2012 and summer 2016.
 Additionally, during his visit to his home in Kolkata, India in summers of 2014 and 2016, he has briefly lectured at his undergraduate and graduate institutions on recent advancements in development and behavioural economics.